A monoidal Grothendieck construction for $\infty$-categories: Pullbacks of monoidal structures

 Suppose that for any object $T\in\Oo^\otimes_{\langle 1\rangle}$, the induced map on fibers $\D^\otimes_T\to \E^\otimes_T$ is a coCartesian fibration, and suppose that coCartesian edges are preserved by the $\Oo$-operations.

-Then the functor $\D^\otimes\to \E^\otimes$ is a coCartesian fibration. \end{lm}
+Then the functor $\pi^\otimes$ is a coCartesian fibration. \end{lm}

-\begin{proof} We first observe that for any object $T\in \Oo^\otimes$, the induced morphism on fibers $\D^\otimes_T\to \E^\otimes_T$ is a coCartesian fibration.
+\begin{proof} We first observe that for any object $T\in \Oo^\otimes$, the induced morphism on fibers $\D^\otimes_T\to~\E^\otimes_T$ is a coCartesian fibration.
 Indeed, if $T\in \Oo^\otimes_{\langle 1\rangle}$, this is our assumption.
-Now, if $T\in \Oo^\otimes_{\langle n\rangle }$, then using the notation from \cite[Remark 2.1.1.15.]{HA}, we can write $T= T_1\oplus ... \oplus T_n$ with $T_i\in \Oo$, and by the definition of $\Oo$-monoidal category, we have $\D^\otimes_T\simeq \prod_{i=1}^n \D^\otimes_{T_i}$, and similarly for $\E^\otimes$, in a compatible way.
+Now, if $T\in \Oo^\otimes_{\langle n\rangle }$, then using the notation from \cite[Remark 2.1.1.15]{HA}, we can write $T= T_1\oplus ... \oplus T_n$ with $T_i\in \Oo^\otimes_{\langle 1\rangle}$, and by the definition of $\Oo$-monoidal category, we have $\D^\otimes_T\simeq \prod_{i=1}^n \D^\otimes_{T_i}$, and similarly for $\E^\otimes$, in a compatible way.
 Because products of coCartesian fibrations are coCartesian, this proves the claim.

-We are now in the situation of lemma \ref{lm : cartfiber}: the assumption that $\Oo$-operations preserve coCartesian edges is exactly the assumption that $e_! : X_s\to X_t$ sends $p_s$-coCartesian edges to $p_t$-coCartesian edges (cf. remark \ref{rmk : spelloutoop}), in the notation of that lemma. \end{proof} \begin{defn} We call such a functor $\D^\otimes\to \E^\otimes$, or abusively $\D\to \E$, an $\Oo$-monoidal coCartesian fibration; and we let $\coCart_\E^\Oo$ denote the category of $\Oo$-monoidal coCartesian fibrations over $\E$ : this is the full subcategory of $\coCart_{\E^\otimes}$ spanned by such $\D^\otimes$.\footnote{These are exactly $\E^\otimes$-monoidal categories, but we want to emphasize the focus on $\E$ here.} \end{defn} We now have a second general lemma about coCartesian fibrations: \begin{lm} Consider a diagram:
+We are now in the situation of \Cref{lm : cartfiber}: the assumption that $\Oo$-operations preserve coCartesian edges is exactly the assumption that $e_! : X_s\to X_t$ sends $p_s$-coCartesian edges to $p_t$-coCartesian edges (cf. \Cref{rmk : spelloutoop}), in the notation of that lemma. \end{proof} \begin{defn} We call such a functor $\D^\otimes\to \E^\otimes$, or abusively $\D\to \E$, an $\Oo$-monoidally coCartesian fibration; and we let $\coCart_\E^\Oo$ denote the category of $\Oo$-monoidally coCartesian fibrations over $\E$ : this is the full subcategory of $\coCart_{\E^\otimes}$ spanned by such $\D^\otimes$.\footnote{These are exactly $\E^\otimes$-monoidal categories, but we want to emphasize the focus on $\E$ as an $\Oo$-monoidal category here.} \pend\end{defn} We now have a second general lemma about coCartesian fibrations: \begin{lm} Consider a diagram:

-of categories, where $p: \C\to S, q: \D\to S, r: \E\to S$ are coCartesian fibrations, $f: \C\to \E, g: \D\to \E$ morphisms over $S$, and assume that $g$ sends $q$-coCartesian morphisms to $r$-coCartesian ones, and is a coCartesian fibration.
+of categories, where $p: \C\to S, q: \D\to S, r: \E\to S$ are coCartesian fibrations, $f:~\C\to~\E, g: \D\to \E$ morphisms over $S$, and assume that $g$ sends $q$-coCartesian morphisms to $r$-coCartesian ones, and is a coCartesian fibration.

-Then $\pi : \C\times_\E\D\to S$ is a coCartesian fibration, and the projection $\C\times_\E\D\to \C$ preserves coCartesian edges. \end{lm} \begin{proof} First note that $\C\times_\E\D\to \C$ is a coCartesian fibration, as it is pulled back from one.
+Then $\pi : \C\times_\E\D\to S$ is a coCartesian fibration, and the projection $\C\times_\E\D\to \C$ preserves coCartesian edges. \end{lm} \begin{proof} First note that $\mathrm{pr}:\C\times_\E\D\to \C$ is a coCartesian fibration, as it is pulled back from one.
 Therefore, the composite $\C\times_\E\D\to \C\to S$ is also a coCartesian fibration.